eeriemyxi/lismi/README.md

 # Installation
 ### Warning
 - Windows users need to install `windows-curses` module.
+It should get installed automatically, but if it does not, please do this:
   - `pip install windows-curses`
 - It may not work with Python 3.12 on Windows.
 Use 3.11.
-Please note that this warning can be outdated.
+Please note that this can be outdated.

 ### First Method